Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 <p class="caption">(\#fig:fig7-24)A sampling of field metadata standards</p>
 </div>

 It can be helpful to see how standards differ as well as overlap.
-The DDI Alliance put together this table in Figure \@ref(fig:fig7-25) for instance, mapping the DDI Elements (and vocabularies) to the Dublin Core [@ddi_alliance_mapping_nodate], two commonly used standards.
+The @ddi_alliance_mapping_nodate put together this table in Figure \@ref(fig:fig7-25) for instance, mapping the DDI Elements (and vocabularies) to the Dublin Core, two commonly used standards.

 <div class="figure" style="text-align: center">
 <img src="img/metadata_mapping.PNG" alt="A comparison of DDI Version 2 standards to Dublin Core standards" width="70%" />